basho-labs/little_riak_book/en/02-concepts.md

 [IMAGE]

 You may have wondered, "Didn't he say that Riak suggests a minimum of 5 nodes?
 How can we put 64 partitions on 5 nodes?"
-We just give each node more than one partition, which Riak calls a vnode, or virtual node.
+We just give each node more than one partition, which Riak calls a *vnode*, or *virtual node*.

 We count around the ring of vnodes in order, assigning each node to the next available vnode, until all vnodes are accounted for.
 So partition/vnode 1 would be owned by Node A, vnode 2 owned by Node B, up to vnode 5 owned by Node E. Then we continue by giving Node A vnode 6, Node B vnode 7, and so on, until our vnodes have been exhausted, leaving us this list.